Impostor/Impostor/docs/Writing-a-plugin.md

 1. Right click your project.
 2. Click `Manage NuGet Packages`.
 3. Click `Browse`.
-4. Next to the search bar, enable `Include prerelease`.
-5. Search for `Impostor.Api`.
+4. Search for `Impostor.Api`.
-6. Click the `Impostor.Api` result and press install on the right side.
+5. Click the `Impostor.Api` result and press install on the right side.

 ### Dotnet CLI

-> Make sure to grab the latest (pre-)release version from NuGet [here](https://www.nuget.org/packages/Impostor.Api).

 1. Open your project folder in command prompt / bash.
-2. Run `dotnet add package Impostor.Api -v "1.2.0-ci.58"`.
+2. Run `dotnet add package Impostor.Api`.

 ## 4. The plugin class